Open-Data-Product-Initiative/v4.1/source/includes/_catalog.md

  If you see something missing, described inaccurately or plain wrong, or you want to comment the specification, [raise an issue in Github](https://github.com/Open-Data-Product-Initiative/dev/issues)

-Bring your ideas, questions, and use cases — [join the ODPS Discord](https://discord.gg/7KfnFxAc) and get involved!